VoltRipper

 • Best hardware for the money, lightest, and you can self-support: Arctic Leopard XE Pro R — the value bet, with equal-or-better specs for ~$800 less.
 (Full review →)

-• Proven platform, deepest support, best resale, street-kit-capable, intermediate-friendly: Sur-Ron Ultra Bee — the safer buy and the higher Score.
-(Full review →)
+• Proven platform, deepest support, the widest pool of used buyers, street-kit-capable, intermediate-friendly: Sur-Ron Ultra Bee — the safer buy, and three Score points clear of the XE Pro R. (Full review →)

-• Cross-shopping the pricier, more powerful Talaria flagship too?
+• Cross-shopping the pricier, more powerful Talaria full-size too?
 See Talaria Komodo vs Sur-Ron Ultra Bee.

 • Want the deepest Sur-Ron ecosystem for less?
 The lighter, cheaper Ultra Bee vs Light Bee call is the other Sur-Ron decision worth making.